This Salad Nicoise may just be the most perfect salad ever invented! And this version is protein-rich, packed with vegetables, and low-FODMAP.

 What to use in this version of Salad Nicoise

-Naturally, my first favorite, tuna, soft boiled eggs, boiled potatoes, blanched green beans, marinated artichokes, roasted red peppers, olives and to spruce up the classic olive oil (which I love by the way), I’ve decided to go with a garlic infused dijon dressing, which in my opinion works beautifully with every single ingredient.
+Naturally, my first favorite, tuna, soft-boiled eggs, boiled potatoes, blanched green beans, marinated artichokes, roasted red peppers, and olives, and to spruce up the classic olive oil (which I love by the way), I’ve decided to go with garlic infused dijon dressing, which in my opinion works beautifully with every single ingredient.
 Dijon to me is French essence.

 Can you make this Salad Nicoise low carb/paleo?